 - Two passport-style photos

-Your family will benefit from your health insurance once you have made all the required contributions.
+Your family will benefit from your national health insurance once you have made all the required contributions.
 Dependent relatives include:

 - Your spouse (if unemployed)